agarciadom/llma4se-2025/workshop/slides.md

     and you will be asked for a string
   * Approve with empty string, or give feedback

+# Open exercise: TDD

+## What to do

+* Port the TDD exercise from yesterday to LangGraph
+* Use a flow that first produces tests in natural language from a spec, then has an interrupt to approve or provide feedback
+* You can then have a node for generating the code, then approve or give feedback
+* Use structured outputs to separate parts

 # Conclusion

 ## What we covered